whaynes/STCW23/jekyll/assessments/Engine/OICEW-7-1D.md

 ### Condition

-{{ "Aboard a dead ship or in simulator, given access to generator and proper tools, approved instruction, and safe working environment." | markdownify }}
+Aboard a dead ship or in simulator, given access to generator and proper tools, approved instruction, and safe working environment.

 ### Performance requirement